 The following discussion and analysis of our financial condition and results of operations should be read in conjunction with the financial statements and related notes included in our 2020 Form 10-K, the information included under "Management's Discussion and Analysis of Financial Condition and Results of Operations" in Part II, Item 7 of our 2020 Form 10-K, and the unaudited consolidated financial statements and related notes included in Part I, Item 1 of this Form 10-Q. In addition to historical data, the following discussion contains forward-looking statements that involve risks and uncertainties.
-Our actual results could differ materially from those discussed in our forward-looking statements as a result of various factors, including but not limited to those discussed under "Cautionary Statement Regarding Forward-Looking Statements" in this Form 10-Q and under "Risk Factors" in Part I, Item 1A of our 2020 Form 10-K.
+Our actual results could differ materially from those discussed in our forward-looking statements as a result of various factors, including but not limited to those discussed under "Cautionary Statement Regarding Forward-Looking Statements" in this Form 10-Q. Item 1A of our 2020 Form 10-K.

 References in this Form 10-Q to "ZoomInfo Technologies Inc." refer to ZoomInfo Technologies Inc. and not to any of its subsidiaries unless the context indicates otherwise.
-References in this Form 10-Q to "ZoomInfo," the "Company," "we," "us," and "our" refer (1) prior to the consummation of the Reorganization Transactions, to ZoomInfo OpCo and its consolidated subsidiaries, and (2) after the consummation of the Reorganization Transactions, to ZoomInfo Technologies Inc. and its consolidated subsidiaries unless the context indicates otherwise.
+References in this Form 10-Q to "ZoomInfo," the "Company," "we," "us," and "our" refer (1) prior to the consummation of the Reorganization Transactions, to ZoomInfo DeCo and its consolidated subsidiaries, and (2) after the consummation of the Reorganization Transactions, to ZoomInfo Technologies Inc. and its consolidated subsidiaries, and (2) after the consummation of the Reorganization Transactions, to ZoomInfo Technologies Inc. and its consolidated subsidiaries unless the context indicates otherwise.
 Numerical figures included in this Form 10-Q have been subject to rounding adjustments.
 Accordingly, numerical figures shown as totals in various tables may not be arithmetic aggregations of the figures that precede them.